See what questions

 Diabetes diagnosis and misdiagnosis (In-Depth Report): Detailed report on diabetes misdiagnoses, rare curable types, and less common diagnostic issues....read full report »

 Over-diagnosis of pulmonary hypertension in obese patients: A diagnosis of pulmonary hypertension, particularly pulmonary arterial hypertension, is often a misdiagnosis in obese patients.
-Exertional dyspnea leads to a diagnostic...read more »
+Exertional dyspnea...read more »

 Other ways to find a doctor, or use doctor, physician and specialist online research services: